george-hawkins/aws-notes/README.md

 * [`google-cloud.md`](google-cloud.md)
 * [`blender-aws-and-docker.md`](blender-aws-and-docker.md)

+And [`more-aws-notes.md`](more-aws-notes.md) for notes on slightly more advanced stuff like metadata, user-data, roles, logging and spot pricing.

 Some of the following is digested from the AWS CLI [user guide](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-prereqs.html).
 I already had an AWS root account (that I'd never used) so, I signed in using it.

 Choosing a region